AnonymouX47/matrix/README.md

 For more usage examples, check the [samples](samples/).

-For the complete feature list and descriptions, see [Features](https://anonymoux47.github.io/matrix/features.html).
+For the complete feature list and descriptions, see [Feature Description](https://anonymoux47.github.io/matrix/features/).

 ## Uninstallation